 Ryan MacPherson is one of the most highly sought young tenors of his generation.
 With a vast and growing repertoire, he is well known for his captivating stage presence, as well as his expertise in modern and contemporary music.
-In the 2015-16 season he sings Curley in Floyd’s Of Mice and Men with Austin Opera, Camille in Die lustige Witwe with Pensacola Opera, Nanki-Poo in The Mikado with Anchorage Opera, and reprises the role of Gérald in Lakmé with Calgary Opera.
+In the 2016-17 season, Mr. PacPherson creates the role of Rochester in Louis Karchin’s new opera Jane Eyre with New York’s Center for Contemporary Opera, and he sings Messiah with New Jersey Symphony.
+In the 2015-16 season he sang Curley in Floyd’s Of Mice and Men with Austin Opera, Camille in Die lustige Witwe with Pensacola Opera, Nanki-Poo in The Mikado with Anchorage Opera, and reprised the role of Gérald in Lakmé with Calgary Opera.
 In summer of 2015 he sang Alfredo in La traviata with Central City Opera.

 Other successes include his Nashville Opera debut as Duke in Rigoletto; a return to Lyric Opera Dublin as Pinkerton in Madama Butterfly; to Central City Opera as Pluto in Orpheus in the Underworld; singing as George Hancock in Margaret Garner in a return to Michigan Opera Theatre; as Tamino in Die Zauberflote with Florentine Opera; the title role in Candide and Tom Rakewell in The Rake’s Progress, bothwith Toledo Opera, his debut with Glimmerglass Opera as Luzio in Wagner’s Das Liebesverbot; Don José in Carmen with Opera Memphis, Festival Opera of Walnut Creek, and at Dublin’s National Concert Hall; Ruggiero in La Rondine with Sarasota Opera; and Don Ottavio in Don Giovanni with Utah Opera.